 Where your personal data is held

-Information may be held at our offices and those of our third party agencies, service providers, representatives and agents as described above (see ‘Who we share your personal data with’).
+Information may be held at our offices and those of our group companies, third party agencies, service providers, representatives and agents as described above (see ‘Who we share your personal data with’).

 Some of these third parties may be based outside the European Economic Area.
 For more information, including how we safeguard your personal data when this occurs, see below: Transferring your personal data out of the UK and EEA.